adapdoaosdaoda/asdas-cogs/README.md

 **Category:** Configuration
 **Permission:** Manage Server or Administrator

 Sets the Discord category where event text and voice channels will be automatically created.
 The bot will place all event-related channels in this category for better organization.
-You may also use the category's ID instead.

 **Example:** `[p]seteventcategory Events`